zbm-dev/zfsbootmenu/docs/index.rst

 Easily Deployed and Extensively Configurable
 --------------------------------------------

 Each release includes pre-generated boot images, based on Void Linux, that should work for the majority of users.
-Images are distributed for ``x86_64`` platforms both as monolithic UEFI applications as well a separate kernel an initramfs image that are suitable for use on both UEFI and legacy BIOS systems.
+These images are available for ``x86_64`` UEFI and legacy BIOS systems in the form of an EFI executable or a kernel and initramfs.
 Users of other platforms or that require custom configurations can build local images, running the ZFSBootMenu image generator either in a host installation or in the controlled environment of an OCI (Docker) container.

 Modern UEFI platforms provide a wide range of :doc:`options for launching ZFSBootmenu </general/uefi-booting>`.
 For legacy BIOS systems, ``syslinux`` is a convenient choice.
 A